 Is it obvious yet?
 What you eat impacts your overall health, including your reproductive health.

 When it comes to your protein sources, lean into plant based.
 At least replace a few of your meals with plant-based sources of protein like beans, nuts, and seeds.
-A study published by the NIH concluded that replacing animal sources of protein with plant sources decreased the risk of ovulatory infertility by 50%.
+A published by the NIH concluded that replacing animal sources of protein with plant sources decreased the risk of ovulatory infertility by 50%.
 And consuming more low mercury fish increased the probability of a successful pregnancy following fertility treatment.

 Fiber helps keep your blood sugar balanced, reduces inflammation, and helps your body get rid of excess hormones.
 Certain fibers, such as fruit, avocado, oats, and sweet potatoes help remove excess estrogen.
 The recommended daily fiber intake is 31 grams for men and 25 grams for women.
-An increase of 5 grams to 10 grams a day shows positive effects on ovulatory function.
+An increase of 5 grams to 10 grams a day shows on ovulatory function.
 However, check with your doctor first to determine if you should increase your fiber.

 While we don’t recommend trans fats and saturated fats as a rule, high fat dairy products are actually more beneficial to your fertility than their low- or no-fat cousins.
 So, get the full fat and add your own fruit or use in place of sour cream.